Updated on 2024-09-20 GMT+08:00

 Scenarios

-• If the listener protocol is HTTP, the protocol of the backend server group is HTTP by default and cannot be changed.
+• If the listener protocol is HTTP, the backend protocol is HTTP by default and cannot be changed.

 • If you only select network load balancing (TCP/UDP) for your dedicated load balancer, you cannot add an HTTP listener to this load balancer.